Saturday, August 31, 2013

 Career highlights

-After debuting in Emergency Ward 10 (1962), Douglas appeared in This Man Craig (1966), The Saint (1968), Edna the Inebriate Woman (1971) and All Creatures Great and Small (1990).
+After debuting in Emergency Ward 10 (1962), Douglas appeared in Dr Finlay's Casebook (1965), This Man Craig (1966), The Troubleshooters (1967), The Saint (1968), Edna the Inebriate Woman (1971) and All Creatures Great and Small (1990).

 Facts

-Scotsman Douglas's son is screenwriter Aschlin Ditta, who has worked on series such as No Angels, Scenes of a Sexual Nature, The Catherine Tate Show and Mr Sloane.
+Scotsman Douglas's son is screenwriter Ash Ditta, who has worked on series such as No Angels, Scenes of a Sexual Nature, The Catherine Tate Show and Mr Sloane.
 Other than acting, Douglas's other roles have included managing Ipswich Arts Centre, and being head of drama at the King's School, Ely.

-Arne Gordon (Guide) Died Jun 2004
+Arne Gordon (Guide) Died 2004

 Doctor Who credits